 The FAO Reports

 The 2013 FAO report only included the change in land use and deforestation over time from animal agriculture, which is relatively small, compared to the Worldwatch report, which includes the huge amount of land already in use for livestock production.
 The Worldwatch report also includes the deforestation factor related to livestock and livestock feed.
-There’s much debate on these points which still require further comparison and research.
+There’s much debate on these points, which still require further comparison and research.

 Additionally, the 2006 and 2013 FAO reports fail to include an entire category that is increasingly detrimental to the environment.
-They excluded all aquatic animals farmed for human consumption and for livestock feed.
-Fish farms, for example, can generate significant coastal pollution in the forms of excess feed and manure.
+They excluded all aquatic animals farmed for human consumption and livestock feed.
+Fish farms, for example, can generate significant coastal pollution in the form of excess feed and manure.
 Escaped fish and disease from these farms can completely deplete wild fisheries.

 A 2008 Worldwatch Institute article found the following: